 Wetumpka is a somewhat small city located in the state of Alabama.
 With a population of 7,994 people and four constituent neighborhoods, Wetumpka is the 91st largest community in Alabama.

-Wetumpka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Wetumpka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wetumpka are a mix of both white- and blue-collar jobs.
 Overall, Wetumpka is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Wetumpka who work in office and administrative support (23.24%), management occupations (11.00%), and sales jobs (10.36%).

 One downside of living in Wetumpka, however, is that residents on average have to contend with a long commute, spending on average 30.30 minutes every day commuting to work.